 This 24 acre site lies in the open countryside outside the South Downs National Park.
-The architecture has developed from key characteristics of flint which is a locally quarried material.
+The architecture for this Para 79 passive house has developed from the key black and white characteristics of flint, which is a locally quarried material found in this area.

-Our Para 55 proposals explore these contrasting textures and enable the building to assimilate into the woodland backdrop when viewed from the public realm.
+Our proposals explore these contrasting textures and enable the building to assimilate into the woodland backdrop when being viewed from the public realm.
 The dark external simplicity sets up a dramatic surprise when entering the building, revealing its curved white courtyard and bright interior spaces.

 A detailed analysis of views from within the South Downs National Park revealed a part of the site which was shielded by various foreground screening.
 This screened portion of the site has then directly informed the footprint of our proposals.

 Privacy & Cookies Policy

 Necessary cookies are absolutely essential for the website to function properly.
 This category only includes cookies that ensures basic functionalities and security features of the website.
 These cookies do not store any personal information.